parappayo/basic-jwt-wsgi/README.md

 ## Setup

+These steps will need to be revisited and simplified if and when I get Docker containers built for everything.

+### Python

+Python 3 with pipenv is required.
+The dependency libpq is needed to install psycopg2.

+* `apt-get install libpq-dev`
+* `pipenv install`

+### Postgres 11

+If you don't already have Postgres installed, you'll need [to do that](https://www.postgresql.org/download/linux/ubuntu/) (unless you go the MongoDB route but I haven't added that yet.)

+You may want to spin up Postgres using Docker (see below), but be wary of running non-scalable databases in containers.
+Containers are generally meant to come and go, and having your database instance suddenly get wiped out generally results in data loss.

+* `sdocker run -p 5432:5432 --name basic_jwt_postgres -e POSTGRES_PASSWORD=adminpass postgres:alpine`
+* `psql -h localhost -p 5432 -U postgres -f user_credentials.sql`

-TODO: creating the database
+* TODO: populate the database with some test data
-TODO: creating the SSL certificate
+* TODO: creating the SSL certificate
-TODO: creating the services, Docker containers
+* TODO: creating the services, Docker containers
-TODO: launching it all
+* TODO: launching it all
-TODO: test requests
+* TODO: test requests

 ## Architecture